exscape/Celeste-FewerVisualDistractions/README.md

 * Limit the speed of (or entirely stop) backdrop motion, such as the fast-moving cloud background in Chapter 4
 * Lock the background movement (parallax) in place, or lock it to follow the camera movement
 * Change the stars in dream blocks (chapter 2) to follow the camera
-* Show a text indicator when there is wind (strength and direction) -- useful if you disable the WindSnow effect
+* Show an indicator when there is wind (strength and direction) -- useful if you disable the WindSnow effect
 * Tweak or remove effects on death:
   - The wipe/fade to black can be disabled
   - The ring-shaped effect around the player at death can be limited to a single color to remove blinking, or disabled entirely